oracle-livelabs/apex/ai-interactive-report-lab/lab-2-configure-an-ai-service/lab-2-configure-an-ai-service.md

 ## Task 2: Define the Generative AI Provider

 This task sets the service foundation for every AI-driven action later in the workshop.
-A valid provider and credential ensure that report creation, AI search, and chat interactions all use the same trusted connection.
+A valid Generative AI service provider and web credentials ensure that report creation, AI search, and chat interactions all use the same trusted connection.

-1. From the workspace home page, click **App Builder > Workspace Utilities**.
-If no Generative AI service has been configured for your workspace, you can also click **Enable AI** in the top navigation bar to configure it.
+1. To configure the Generative AI service in your workspace, click **Enable AI** in the top navigation bar.
+This option appears only if no AI service has been configured yet.

+    Alternatively, from the workspace home page, navigate to **App Builder > Workspace Utilities** to access the configuration settings.

     ![Open App Builder](images/navigate-to-app-builder.png)